TKattula/MIST4610Project2/README.md

 #### Topic:
 Data Type: String (Catagorical)

 Description: This column is important as it allows us to understand the topic of the data in the row.
-For example certain data was collected while gathering information on Cancer, so this row would have 'Cancer' as its input.
+The CDC included data on both the chronic illness itself and possible indicators in this field.
+For example, certain data was collected while gathering information on Cancer, so this row would have 'Cancer' as its input.
+Similarly, if data was collected on tobacco use as an indicator,  this row could also have 'Tobacco' as its input.

 #### Question:
 Data Type: String (Catagorical)